abjmorrison/scrapeit/scrapeit/README.md

-This folder contains the scrapeIt module and a DockerFile to configure an AWS Lambda image with scrapeIt pre-installed.
+This folder contains the scrapeIt module and a DockerFile to configure an AWS Lambda image with scrapeIt installed.